 Today more than ever, the Internet has the potential to be a formidable tool for prosperity.

-The increase in fraud, however, limits the full realisation of this potential: barriers have been erected that were supposed to protect but which have above all prevented free trade.
+The increase in fraud, however, limits the full realization of this potential: barriers have been erected that were supposed to protect but which have above all prevented free trade.

-In order to gain a little more fluidity while escaping the criminals, many have taken refuge in secure environments run by giants, all American.
+To gain a little more flexibility while avoiding the criminals, many have taken refuge in secure environments run by giants, all American.
 This strategy, though comfortable, is not without consequences.
 Aside from the Cloud Act, which is a pass on your data that the American authorities claim as their own, it always comes at a higher cost than expected.

 It’s a sub-optimal situation that makes too many losers to last forever.